 Each state’s counseling licensure board determines the specific requirements for candidates seeking professional counseling licensure and those requirements are subject to change.

 As a fully online degree program, the M.A.
 Clinical Mental Health Counseling program does not meet current state requirements for professional counseling licensure in the following states: Illinois (IL), Iowa (IA), Kansas (KS), Missouri (MO), North Dakota (ND) and New Hampshire (NH).
 In addition, the M.A.
 Clinical Mental Health Counseling online degree program is under review in the following states and cannot be offered at this time to students in Alabama (AL), the District of Columbia, Maryland (MD), Minnesota (MN), and Wisconsin (WI).

 The M.A.
 Clinical Mental Health Counseling program is not currently on the California Bureau of Behavioral Sciences (BBS) list of approved online programs.
-California residents, who obtain online degrees, while residing in California, must meet the same requirements that California residents must meet.
+California residents, who obtain online degrees while residing in California must meet the same requirements that California residents must meet.
 This means that they cannot add California-specific content or other areas of instruction post-degree.
 As this degree is not on the BBS list of approved programs, it is not likely that the degree will be acceptable for LMFT licensure in California for California residents at this time.

 The M.A.
 Clinical Mental Health Counseling program was not designed to meet professional counseling licensure standards outside of the United States of America.

+It is the student’s responsibility to determine the licensure requirements for any state not listed above.
 The M.A.
 Clinical Mental Health Counseling program, designed to be a pre-licensure preparation program of study, may meet some or all of the requirements for the remaining states not listed above, but additional state-specific approvals or coursework and/or practicum hours may be required beyond the program’s graduation requirements.
 Licensing requirements include the following for most states: completion of a master’s degree, post-graduate field work, examination and application for license.
-It is the student’s responsibility to determine the licensure requirements for any state not listed above.
-Click here for assistance with this research.
+A directory of state licensure boards is located here